This article was originally published on June 7, 2017, and last updated on September 21, 2017.

 If possible, seek out volunteer groups in your region that offer adult day care and other activities for older adults and people with dementia.
 The Department of Aging lists resources for care by state.
 Anything that allows the patient to be in a situation that is not stressful and where he or she can have a sense of normalcy will help.

 Alzheimer’s patients can even receive treatment by volunteering for a clinical trial through the Alzheimer’s Association.

-In addition, alternative therapies such as art and music can be very helpful, as they use different parts of the brain than speech.
-Many of those with dementia can still sing or paint even if they can’t speak.
+In addition, alternative therapies such as art and music can be very helpful, as they make use of different parts of the brain than speech.
+Many people with dementia can still sing or paint, even if they can’t speak.
 They can also remember old movies or songs from their past even if they can’t remember much else.

 “Just because someone with Alzheimer’s can’t speak, doesn’t mean they are not there,” says Biddle.
 That’s why it is important to bring in other modalities of care like art, music, dance, gardening, and other creative activities.
 Creative expression—yours, theirs, or someone else’s—can bring back memories and stimulate them in new ways.
 “The creative process is without time, and that’s how people with dementia are,” she added.